 “I’ve had the desire to mentor young children and teens on self-esteem and loving themselves.
 I believe that self-motivation is a huge part of succeeding.
 You have to believe in yourself.
 You have to realize that YOUR LIFE IS LIT.
 Everyone’s Life has its own time frame.
 I thank God for every little thing that happens, and when it happens, because I know that it’s for a reason that I may or may not see.”

 Rickeal is a native of Webb, MS. She has a Bachelors of Science Degree in Computer Science from Jackson State University.
 She holds a Masters of Business Administration from Belhaven University.

 Rickeal is a Software Test Engineer in Austin, TX.
 She has served in the following areas Central of Texas Food Bank, Habitat for Humanity, Susan Komen Breast Cancer Run – Annually Dell’s Children hospital – Toy Drive, and Church Office Administrative Team – Sweet Home Pinnacle of Praise.

 Her mission as a Christian is to use her platform as an African American female Engineer and to let God use her to motivate and inspire the minds of diverse females in Science, Technology, Engineering & Math while serving those who are less fortunate.

-Shandell is a native of Vicksburg, MS. She has a Bachelor of Arts in Psychology from Tougaloo College, and she is a candidate for Master of Arts in Counselor Education with an emphasis in School Counseling from the University of Mississippi.
+Shandell is a native of Vicksburg, MS. She has a Bachelor of Arts in Psychology from Tougaloo College, and she holds a Master of Arts in Counselor Education with an emphasis in School Counseling from the University of Mississippi.